B.A. Early Childhood Education: Dual Credential

-- Coursework qualifies students for the CA Preliminary Education Specialist Instruction Credential (mild to moderate disabilities) and/or the Preliminary Multiple Subject Teaching Credential.
+After completing coursework for the B.A.
+Early Childhood Education: Dual Credential program, students will be qualified for the California Preliminary Education Specialist Instruction Credential (mild to moderate disabilities) and the Preliminary Multiple Subject Teaching Credential.

 Integrated Thematic Instruction